 Smaller brands are well equipped to make a difference for lesser-known causes such as this.
 Other notable examples include the elephant conservation mission, supported by IvoryElla; and Beautiful Rights, who donate to a rotating plethora of underserved causes.

-Over the years we’ve had the pleasure of becoming closely acquainted with some purposeful, charitable brands.
+Over the years we’ve had the pleasure of becoming closely acquainted with some purposeful, charitable brands that give back.
 Read more about how we tapped into Moose International’s brand DNA to help them create a brand new business initiative to support Mooseheart Child City & School.

 Would you like to uncover hidden meaning that could give your brand depth?
 Want to tell us about a brand you see doing philanthropy right?
 We’d love to hear from you.